bwt-dev/libbwt/README.md

 C FFI for [Bitcoin Wallet Tracker](https://github.com/bwt-dev/bwt), a lightweight personal indexer for bitcoin wallets.

-Allows to programmatically manage bwt's Electrum RPC and HTTP API servers.
+`libbwt` allows to programmatically manage bwt's Electrum RPC and HTTP API servers.
 It can be used as a compatibility layer for easily upgrading Electrum-backed wallets to support a Bitcoin Core full node backend (by running the Electrum server *in* the wallet), or for shipping software that integrates bwt's [HTTP API](https://github.com/bwt-dev/bwt#http-api)